galaxycats/hoth/README.md

     returns :nothing

 A service whith this return value will always return nil.
+You can also specify `:nil`, with the same result.

-### module-definition
+### Module-Definition

 After defining all you services, you need to specify in which modules they live.
 Each module can be seen as a set of implemented services.
 Each module can have one or more endpoints.
 Here is how you define these modules with its endpoints and services: